 There exist many educational programs that prepare the laity for the pastoral care of the baptized in activities known as lay ecclesial ministry – for example: catechesis, visiting the sick or home-bound, and in liturgical ministries such as lectoring, ushering, etc. However, such activities are extraordinary with respect to the call of the layperson.
 The primary and ordinary call of the laity is the care of the secular order: in other words, to transform secular society through living the faith in family life, social life, in one’s occupation, and every aspect of life.
-It is only when laypeople are adequately formed for this primary call that they are able to use their competence and experience in ministries within the parish.
+It is only when laypeople are adequately formed for this primary call that they are able truly collaborate with clergy, and to use their competence and experience in ministries within the parish.
 The “M.Div.” and other ministerial prep programs are inherently designed for the extra-ordinary call of ministry, and are not designed to form apostles to the world.
 It is vital that the Church offers formation that is proper to the layperson for their calling to participate in the Church’s mission to the world in the secular apostolate.
 Therefore, Lay Mission Project strives to offer a formation that:

 - is focused on the secular mission of the laity